ggioffreda/git/README.md

 Example
 -------

+For a real life example check this out: [Git-Guardian](https://github.com/ggioffreda/git-guardian).
+It's a command line interface for backing up locally all your remote repositories from either GitHub or [BitBucket](https://bitbucket.org/).

 The following example shows how to use the component.
 All non getter methods not used to read properties or command output implement a fluent interface to improve readability: